 A lot of people make a cordial with their foraged elderflowers, which also sounds amazing, but I’m a mead girl.
 I made an awesome wildflower mead last summer with dandelions, lavender, and yarrow, so I wanted to do something similar to that this year.

 Elderflowers are so pretty and fragrant, but not overwhelmingly so.
-I decided to make a light, sparkling mead, similar to champagne, to complement their delicate flavor.
+While I had at least 20 Elderflower Recipes I could have chosen from, including Elderflower Liqueur, I decided to make a light, sparkling mead, similar to champagne, to complement their delicate flavor.

 Elderflower Sparkling Mead Recipe